vdedios/vim-docker/README.md

 The image its very lightweight since it's based on the lightest Linux distribution, Alpine.
 It uses bind mounts so you actually interact with your host files as you would with a host version of VIM:

-- From default it will mount `HOST_PATH` *(default defined as /Users)* in `CONTAINER_PATH` *(default defined as /Local)* so you can have fully read and write access to all files  in your local machine.
+- From default it will bind mount `HOST_PATH` *(default defined as /Users)* in `CONTAINER_PATH` *(default defined as /Local)* so you can have fully read and write access to all files  in your local machine.

-- You will be able to browse files inside Vim with Netrw or any other file explorer as always.
-If you would not like this path to be loaded you can change the environment variables as listed down.
+- You will be able to reach and browse all files from `HOST_PATH` inside Vim with Netrw or any other file explorer as always.
+If you would not like any of this paths to be loaded you can change the environment variables as listed down.

 - Open any file as you would with Vim.
 Vim-docker will load Vim from a desired location/file in case you want to use buffers, sessions or any other feature but you will be able to reach any file in your `HOST_PATH`.
 If you don't indicate any path or file Vim will load from the current, pwd, as it would in local.